 Other Buttermilk Substitutes:

-Cream of Tartar: Mix 1 cup of milk with 1 3/4 teaspoons cream of tarter.
-Let stand 5-10 minutes until slightly thickened and curdled.
+- Cream of tartar: Mix 1 cup of milk with 1 3/4 teaspoons cream of tartar.
+Let stand 5 to 10 minutes until slightly thickened and curdled.